- What is a Bar Chart?

 The horizontal (x) axis represents the categories; The vertical (y) axis represents a value for those categories.
 In the graph below, the values are percentages.

 A bar graph is useful for looking at a set of data and making comparisons.
 For example, it’s easier to see which items are taking the largest chunk of your budget by glancing at the above chart rather than looking at a string of numbers.
+They can also shows trends over time, or reveal patterns in periodic sequences.

 Bar charts can also represent more complex categories with stacked bar charts or grouped bar charts.
 For example, if you had two houses and needed budgets for each, you could plot them on the same x-axis with a grouped bar chart, using different colors to represent each house.
 See types of bar graphs below.